F88/promidas/lib/fetcher/docs/USAGE.md

 ### Overview

-The `ProtopediaApiCustomClient` supports download progress tracking for large data fetches.
+The `ProtopediaApiCustomClient` supports event-driven download progress tracking for large data fetches.
-Progress information is logged to stderr by default when the logger level permits, and custom callbacks can be provided for advanced use cases.
+Progress information is logged to stderr by default when the logger level permits, and custom event handlers can be provided for advanced use cases.

 ### Basic Usage (Automatic Logging)